ruizdurazo/ruizdurazo/notes/on-javascript-typescript/index.md

 <!-- --- -->

-## [TS] How to say you don't know or don't care: Unknown, Any
+## [TS] How to say you don’t know or don’t care: Unknown, Any

-Sometimes you don't know what type of data you're going to get, or you don't care.
+Sometimes you don’t know what type of data you’re going to get, or you don’t care.

 `unknown` is still type checked.
-So it's what you should use whenever you don't know what type of data you're going to get, like when you're getting data from an external API.
+So it’s what you should use whenever you don’t know what type of data you’re going to get, like when you’re getting data from an external API.

-`any` skips all type checks, so it's YOLO.
+`any` skips all type checks, so it’s YOLO.
 It basically defeats the purpose of TypeScript.
 So use wisely, as a last resort.

 ```ts
 // 1. `unknown` is still type checked